 Now, enter the new password at the blinking position of the cursor (the password is not displayed when you enter it, just like there is no response).
 But remember that the password you entered is correct.
 Yes, the password should be at least 8 digits, otherwise, it will give a warning that the password is weak.
 Once you are done press Enter on the keyboard after completion.

-8. Return back to Switch root
+8. Return to Switch root

-9. Make sysroot again read-only
+9. Make filesystem again read-only

 mount -o remount,ro /sysroot

 To safely reboot the system and leave everything intact exit the current Switch root session and let the system reboot.

 11. Login root with a new password